ncatlab/nlab-content/pages/1485.md

 ## Idea

-A manifold is a space which looks locally like a Euclidean space, most commonly a finite-dimensional Euclidean space $\mathbb{R}^n$.
+A manifold is a space which looks locally like a Euclidean space, most commonly a finite-dimensional [[Cartesian space]] $\mathbb{R}^n$.

 What "locally looks like" means really depends on what sort of structure we are considering Euclidean space to embody.
 At one extreme, we can think of $\mathbb{R}^n$ as merely a topological space.
-Or, $\mathbb{R}^n$ may be considered as carrying more rigid types of structure ($C^k$, smooth, PL, real analytic, affine, hyperbolic, foliated, etc., etc.).
+Or, $\mathbb{R}^n$ may be considered as carrying more rigid types of structure, such as $C^k$-[[differential structure]], [[smooth structure]], PL structure, real analytic structure, affine structure, hyperbolic structure , foliated structure, etc., etc. Accordingly we have notions of [[topological manifold]], [[differential manifold]], [[smooth manifold]], etc.

 In any case, the type of geometry embodied in a particular flavor of manifold is controlled by a particular [[groupoid]] of transformations which preserves whatever geometric features one is interested in; cf. Felix Klein's _[[Erlangen program|Erlanger Programm]]_.

 ## Definitions